OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: Introduction

 However, evaluating these protocols empirically remains a major challenge, because of the sheer scale of the use cases they are designed for.
 For example, evaluating a secure aggregation protocol with 10,000 clients is impossible for most researchers, because it requires provisioning 10,000 physical machines to perform the experiment.
 As a result, previous work has focused on evaluating individual components of a protocol in isolation~\cite{bonawitz2017practical} or simply reporting properties of the protocol's \emph{expected} performance by analyzing the protocol itself~\cite{bell2020secure}.
 Such evaluations are effective for comparing the asymptotic complexities of protocols, but may not capture the protocol's concrete performance.

 We present \system, a simulation framework for the empirical evaluation of secure aggregation protocols. \system is designed to evaluate the concrete, \emph{end-to-end} performance of protocols \emph{at scale}, by leveraging an accurate simulation of hundreds or thousands of parties on a single machine.
-For example, \system can perform a simulation of the Bell et al.~\cite{bell2020secure} protocol for 10,000 clients on a single machine in just a few hours, reporting a total (simulated) running time of the protocol's implementation.
+For example, \system can perform a simulation of the Bell et al.~\cite{bell2020secure} protocol for 10,000 clients on a single machine in just a few hours.

 The \system framework provides a simulator that accurately measures the end-to-end running time of protocols, including both communication and computation time.
 To model computation cost in many-party protocols, \system records the actual computation time for each party, and simulates these computations running in parallel.
 To model communication cost, \system uses a model of network latency based on actual internet latency data collected from internet speed tests. \system builds on the existing \abides framework~\cite{byrd2019abides} to coordinate the simultaneous execution and communication of the parties and measure the total running time of the protocol.